-Consider the needs of people with mental disabilities or spatial recognition problems.
-The range of disabilities encountered can be considerable, extending from mild epilepsy to complete disorientation in an emergency situation.
+Consider the needs of those with mental disabilities or spatial recognition problems.
+The range of disabilities encountered can be considerable, especially in transport facilities handling hundreds of thousands of people on a daily basis.
 Many of these can be addressed by properly trained staff, discreet and empathetic use of the 'buddy system' or by careful planning of colour and texture to identify escape routes.
+Buddy systems are commonly used by airlines where, depending on their disability, a disabled occupant may be escorted by a member of staff until their departure.

-Where people with special needs use or work in the premises, their needs should, so far as is practicable be discussed with them.
-These will often be modest and may require only changes or modifications to existing procedures.
-You may need to develop individual 'personal emergency evacuation plans' (PEEPs) for disabled persons who frequently use a building.
-They will need to be confident of any plan/PEEP that is put in place after consultation with them.
+Where people with special needs use or work in the premises, their needs should, so far as is practicable, be discussed with them.
+These will often be modest and may require minor modifications to existing procedures.
+You may need to develop individual 'personal emergency evacuation plans' (PEEPs) for disabled persons who frequently use your premises.
+The advantage of this approach is that it pre-plans what is required in the event of an evacuation.
+Staff members will need to be confident of any PEEP that is put in place after consultation with them.
 As part of your consultation exercise you will need to consider the matter of personal dignity.

-If members of the public use your building then you may need to develop a range of standard PEEPs which can be provided on request to a disabled person or others with special needs.
+If members of the public use your premises then you may need to develop a range of standard PEEPs which can be provided on request to a disabled person or others with special needs.

-Guidance on removing barriers to the everyday needs of disabled people is in BS 8300.14 Much of this advice will also help disabled people during an evacuation.
+Guidance of removing barriers to the everyday needs of disabled people is in BS 8300.33 Much of this advice will also help disabled people during an evacuation.